Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Risk Measures Based on Observable Processes

 \end{tightlist} \end{definition} Throughout the paper, we assume all conditional risk measures to be at least normalized.
-Translation-invariance is a fundamental property, which will also be frequently used; under normalization, it implies that $\rho_{t,T}(Z_t,0, \cdots, 0)=Z_t$. \begin{definition} A conditional risk measure $\rho_{t,T}$ has the \emph{local property} if for any $(Z_t,\dots,Z_T) \in {\Zc}_{t,T}$ and for any event $A \in {\Fc}_t$, we have
+Translation-invariance is a fundamental property, which will also be frequently used; under normalization, it implies that $\rho_{t,T}(Z_t,0, \cdots, 0)=Z_t$. \begin{definition} A conditional risk measure $\rho_{t,T}$ has the \emph{local property} if